threeve/SGF-Tools/Readme.md

 * 1.2.4:
-    * Added 9 language localization string files using translations kindly supplied by Anders Kierulf (maker of the wonderful SmartGo software.
+    * Added 9 language localization string files using translations kindly supplied by Anders Kierulf (maker of the wonderful SmartGo software).
 Some are only partially translated.
 Help with missing translations & other languages welcomed!

 * 1.2.3: